 - On site or remote options

-- Hands-on K8s and Kubeflow
+- Hands-on Kubernetes and Kubeflow training

 - Full pipeline view